 The other woman in Tobias’ life, his mother Sylvie, was dying.
 Bowel cancer that had been defeated once had returned in new and unexpected places and Sylvie had decided that she wasn’t up for the fight this time.
 After the initial shock of the second fatal diagnosis, where everyone had gone under and even Short Gary had sobbed, they’d all just carried on because what else could they do?
 She wasn’t going to die tomorrow.

-Imogen made sure she visited Sylvie weekly.
-Not him, just Sylvie.
-He, when he could stomach it, had facebook, texting and flash visits that made him resent his groundedness, his heft.
+Imogen made sure she visited Sylvie weekly: not him, just Sylvie.
+He, when he could stomach it, had facebook, texting and flash visits that made him resent his groundedness, and his heft.
 He became jealous of the beautiful butterfly girls and spiky Jack Frost boys that he imagined whirled and danced in Imogen’s light.

 People thought a body like his had been sculpted to inflict pain or to overpower.
 Women kept a safe distance, making sure not to touch him, leaping away as if scolded if they accidently did, in case, he saw in their eyes, they invited a rougher touch in return.
 In men, the Biters were the ones to watch.
-He knew them now: drunk men, younger men: the wiry, paranoid, swaggerers who looked down their noses, flared their nostrils like skittish racehorses and exposed their insecurity with a twitch or a wary sweep of the eyes.
-But he hadn’t been bitten yet.
-He knew how to extinguish their clumsy punches.
-He knew there was nothing to sustain their false rage released by the bottle and born of misguided ego.
-He never questioned where the calm came from he just immersed himself in it.
+He knew them now: drunk men, younger men.
+The wiry, paranoid, swaggerers who looked down their noses, flared their nostrils like skittish racehorses and exposed their insecurity with a twitch or a wary sweep of the eyes.
+He hadn’t been bitten yet because he knew how to extinguish their clumsy punches.
+He knew there was nothing to sustain their false rage which has been released by the bottle and born of misguided ego.
+He never questioned where the calm came from, he just immersed himself in it.
 He thought of it, with a smile, like an invisibility cloak from one of Imogen’s childhood books, though he was more Hagrid than Harry.

 Some weeks after the funeral, Imogen visited.
 Ablaze, she coursed into his house, screaming and crying and tearing at him.
 He knew about the ‘incident’ and Violet hadn’t needed to tell him to stay away.
 As he saw his daughter struggle to rid herself of the pain that cursed her by punching out at him, a flash of anger slashed across his calm.